delta94/brandonskerritt.github.io/_posts/2018-02-11-algorithms.md

 In Big O notation, we always use the *worst case* scenario for our calculations.

 To calculate the Big O of an algorithm or selection of code, well... it's basically an educated guess.
 If your algorithm touches EVERY item in a list, the algorithm is 0(n).
 If your algorithm does not rely on input size (like an algorithm which just does 2 * n) then it is considered 0(1).
-If your algorithm appears to be halfing / going down alot it is _probably_ log n.
+If your algorithm appears to be halving / going down a lot it is _probably_ log n.
 If your algorithm looks like it's counting up in how memory is counted (16, 32, 64, 128, 256, ..., 1024) then it is probably 2^n.

-There are some super useful rules you have to obey in order to simplfy your algorithm.
+There are some super useful rules you have to obey in order to simplify your algorithm.

 <a name="big-o-tips"></a>
 ## Drop the constants